WebAssembly/tool-conventions/Linking.md

 - Merging of table sections (re-numbering tables)
 - Merging of data segments (re-positioning data)
 - Resolving undefined external references
+- Synthesizing functions to call constructors and perform other initialization

 The linking technique described here is designed to be fast, and avoids having to disassemble the code section.
 The extra metadata required by the linker